 A list of contents, giving all relevant sub-divisions of the thesis and a page number for each item.

-In a multi-volume thesis the contents page in the first volume must show the complete contents of the thesis, volume-by-volume, and each subsequent volume must have a contents page giving the contents of that volume.

 The final word count, including footnotes and endnotes, must be inserted at the bottom of the contents page.

 OTHER LISTS

 Lists of tables, figures, diagrams, photographs, abbreviations etc. If a thesis contains such lists it is required that a separate list of each item, as appropriate, is provided immediately after the contents page(s).
 Such lists must give the page number of each item on the list.